syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Appearance-and-Styling.md

 ### ViewHeader Height

-You can customize the height for the Header in Schedule using `HeaderHeight` in schedule.
+You can customize the height for the `ViewHeader` in Schedule using `ViewHeaderHeight ` in schedule.

 {% highlight c# %}